uni-lu-MADS4/venv-mickypz/how_to_run.md

 To create an environment from Milena's venv project and install packages use the environment.yml file.

-If you are using pip please run the following line in your terminal:
-'pip install -r environment.yml'
+You will need to install conda on your machine.
+Download the miniconda installer at https://docs.anaconda.com/miniconda/.
+Run the installer.
+Restart your terminal.
+Check if you have it well installed by running:
+`conda --version`

-If you are using conda please run the following line in you terminal:
+Finally to create the project's environment please run the following line in you terminal:

-'conda env create -f environment.yml'
+`conda env create -f environment.yml`